Yubico/yubikit-ios/README.md

 When using only the NFC functionality to read OTPs, there are no additional requirements from Apple prior to publish the application on AppStore.

-When communicating with a YubiKey with lightning connector, the application will communicate with an external accessory.
+When communicating with a MFi accessory YubiKey, the application will communicate with an external accessory.
 Apple requires from the manufacturer of the accessory (in this case Yubico) to provide a list of applications which can talk to the accessory over the iAP2 custom protocol (for the YubiKey the iAP2 protocol is called **com.yubico.ylp**).
 This process is called **Application Whitelisting**.
 The process involves adding the application *Bundle ID* to a list of allowed applications which can communicate with the YubiKey.
 This whitelisting has to be completed before submitting the application for an AppStore review because the AppStore reviewers will verify it.
 For more details about this process contact Yubico.

 If the application was not submitted for an AppStore review (the application is still in development), there is no need to whitelist it before starting the development.
 If the [integration steps](#integration_steps) are correctly followed, the application can communicate with the YubiKey.